Cubs vs. Cardinals Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Justin Steele (7-2) will take to the mound for the Cubs and make his 14th start of the season.
+- The Cubs will hand the ball to Marcus Stroman (9-4) for his 17th start of the season.

-- In 13 starts this season, he's earned a quality start in eight of them.

-- Steele has 11 starts of five or more innings this season in 13 chances.
-He averages 5.6 innings per outing.
+- Stroman will look to finish five or more innings for the eighth start in a row.

-- He has four appearances with no earned runs allowed in 13 chances this season.
+- He has six appearances with no earned runs allowed in 16 chances this season.

 |Opponent